striving forstrength

 Evolving treatment goals

-Since the introduction of SMN-targeted treatments in 2016, people living with SMA continue to look for more—more strength, more motor function stability, and more out of life.
+Since the introduction of SMN-targeted treatments in 2016, people living with SMA continue to look for more—more muscle strength, more motor function stability, and more out of life.
 These SMA community-driven expectations have been heard by researchers, and new approaches to address SMA are actively being explored today.

-Lyza, 22
+Lyza, 23

 Living with SMA